-SFP+ (small form-factor pluggable plus) supports both fiber optic cables and DAC (direct attach cable).
+SFP+ (small form-factor pluggable plus) supports both fibre optic cables and DAC (direct attach cable).
 It delivers a wide variety of 10GbE Ethernet connectivity options for data center, enterprise wiring closet, and service provider transport applications.
 But it has the limitations that will prevent the media from moving to every server.

 SFP+ cable is designed for 10GbE access layer interconnection in data center.
 It includes direct attach copper cables and active optical cables.
-DAC is a lower cost alternative to fiber, but it can support limited transmission distance and it’s not backward-compatible with existing GbE switches.
+DAC is a lower cost alternative to fibre, but it can support limited transmission distance and it’s not backward-compatible with existing GbE switches.
 DAC requires the purchase of an adapter card and requires a new top of rack (ToR) switch topology.
 DAC is more expensive than structured copper channels, and cannot be field terminated.

-10GBase-T SFP enables 10GbE connections with unshielded or shielded twisted pair cables over distances up to 100 meters.
+10GBase-T SFP enables 10GbE connections with unshielded or shielded twisted pair cables over distances up to 100 metres.
 10GBase-T technology appears as SPF is not compatible with twisted pair cabling system typically used in data centers.
 With 10GBase-T SFP, the migration from 1GbE to 10GbE can be easily achieved.

 10GBASE-T vs SFP+ vs SFP+ Cable